 the problem, you know how to get from E to G—

 Alternatively, since the call itself already lists two of the nodes, the output could mention only the “interior” nodes of the path.
-Now the answer for the first call would be '() because 'D is an immediate neighbor of 'C. Of course, this also means that '() no longer signals failure.
+Then the answer for the first call would be '() because 'D is an immediate neighbor of 'C. Of course, '() could then no longer signal failure.

 If the two given nodes are directly connected with an arrow in the given graph, the path consists of just these two nodes.
 But there is an even simpler case, namely, when the origination argument of find-path is equal to its destination.